Guavas are tropical trees originating in Central America.

 One test-tube study found that guava leaf oil was four times more effective at stopping cancer cell growth than certain cancer drugs (20).

-Bottom Line: The high levels of antioxidants in guava can help prevent the development and growth of cancer cells.
+Summary The high levels of antioxidants in guava may help prevent the development and growth of cancer cells.

-Having low levels of vitamin C in your body is linked to an increased risk of infections and illness.
+Low levels of vitamin C are linked to an increased risk of infections and illness.

 Guavas are a fantastic way to get this nutrient, as they're one of the richest food sources of vitamin C.